L. Grace Dibble

 (Lucy) Grace Dibble (1902-1998) was a British teacher, traveller and travel writer.
 She wrote as L. Grace Dibble.

 Life

 Lucy Grace Dibble was born on 3 October 1902 in Basingstoke.
 The family moved to Kent when she was a child, eventually moving to a house in Bearsted, Mount Pleasant, that had earlier belonged to the cricketer Alfred Mynn.
 She was educated at Maidstone Grammar School for Girls before training as a teacher at Homerton College, Cambridge.
 She gained a University of Cambridge Diploma in Geography, followed by an honours degree in geography from the University of London.

 Dibble taught in Winnipeg, Canada, Poona, India and in various colleges in Nigeria.
-Upon retirement to Kent, she embarked upon a new career as a travel writer.
+Upon retirement to Broadstairs Kent, she embarked upon a new career as a travel writer.

 She died on 3 September 1998.